 Biscotti is perfect for those who don’t want a super sweet confection.
 I like to bundle up a few Biscotti, tie them up with a festive ribbon, and take as a house gift or as my donation to the the Christmas party. [amd-yrecipe-recipe:46] Serving suggestions: Serve with morning coffee for dunking or with afternoon tea… Click to read Chloe’s clever serving suggestions…

 Cranberries – no food says Christmas holiday recipe quite like a cranberry.
 This Cranberry Salad Recipe is one of my favorites. [amd-yrecipe-recipe:55] Virginia Tuttle gave me this recipe.
 She was happiest when she was cooking and she loved to share.
 Her recipes live on and I think of her every time I make this tasty… Click to see Chloe’s insights into this old family recipe.

 Picking peanuts reminds me of growing up in eastern North Carolina.
 My nephew Barney and I loved to play hide-and-seek in the peanut fields.
 Back then, the peanuts were dug and stacked on poles to dry.
-We loved to hide behind these stacks and to climb them, much to the dismay of my parents.
-All… Click to see video of Peanuts being Picked
+There is a certain earthy smell that is everywhere.
+We loved to hide behind these stacks and to climb… Click to see video of Peanuts being Picked